mateusmedeiros/sinatra-bootstrap/README.md

  * ~~Rework include helpers~~
  * ~~Add helpers for cols~~
  * Correct stuff about licenses
- * Add RSpec tests
+ * Add RSpec tests (and then start to develop new things with TDD)
  * Add support for other template engines (right now only ERB and HAML are supported)
  * Add Rdoc
  * Finish wiki
- * Completely correct any indentation problem for all template engines
  * Add some more content helpers